mkj3085003/2025_Notes/pages/Part 1.md

 			- What‘s your hometown famous for?
 				- Wenshui County's geography is characterized by mountains and rivers, giving it a unique charm.
 				- While it may not be a major tourist city like some coastal destinations, it does have a rich history.
-				- Visitors can explore historical sites such as the ==Wu Zetian Memorial Hall== and the ancient ==Fan'an Temple Pagoda==, which offer a glimpse into the region's past.
+				- Visitors can explore historical sites such as the ==Wu Zetian Memorial Hall, which offer a glimpse into the region's past.
 				- catch a glimpse of the city's past
 		- B. Past&Future
 			- Did you learn about the history of your hometown at school?